prasadkatti/py_hangman/README.rst

 Installing Hangman
 ------------------

+The project is available on PyPI - https://pypi.python.org/pypi/py-hangman

+As such, you can install using ``pip install py-hangman``.

-Clone the repo and run ``pip install .`` from the directory containing setup.py.
+Or you can also install from source by cloning the repo and running ``pip install .`` from the directory containing setup.py.

-TODO: Upload to PyPI, so users can do ``pip install py-hangman``.
-Issue - #5

 Running Hangman
 ---------------